Audi RS3 Review & Prices

 The RS3 is the latest version of the Audi hyper-hatch, and features a thrilling five-cylinder engine.
 It’s better to drive than ever, but it isn’t quite as practical as some alternatives

 Find out more about the Audi RS3

-If you’re after a car that doesn’t take itself too seriously until you have a winding back road to tackle, then the Audi RS3 could be what you’re after.
-It’s bold and it’s fun – but when you need it to be accurate and efficient, the RS3 can deliver.
+If you’re after a car that doesn’t take itself too seriously until you have a winding back road to tackle, then the Audi RS3 – a 2023 carwow Buy It Award winner – could be what you’re after.
+It’s bold and it’s fun – but when you need it to be laid back and efficient, the RS3 can deliver.

 The RS3 is wider and lower than the regular A3, too, and it gets an extremely aggressive bodykit and some sporty 19-inch alloy wheels.
-Add a bright colour into the mix and you’ll never lose it in a car park.
+Add a bright paint colour into the mix and you’ll never lose it in a car park.

 Inside, Audi has done a great job of combining sportiness and style.
 With many of the panels and trim pieces offered with coloured detailing, the RS3’s cabin cocoons you to help you focus on driving.
-Nappa leather seats are a great optional extra to add a dash of extra luxury to the cabin, although the standard microfibre and faux-leather seats still look great, and are comfortable too.
+Nappa leather seats are a great optional extra to add a dash of luxury to the cabin, although the standard microfibre and faux-leather seats still look great, and are comfortable too.